We support children with vision loss and their families.

-Our support focuses on providing the tools necessary to assist the children in acquiring the skills they need to gain independence and succeed in their academic training and life.
 Our program contains assistive technology equipment, educational toys, and adaptive aids to assist with this training.
 It includes a library equipped with large-print and Braille books, the Bertie and Selig Frank Playroom provides support specifically to infants and toddlers, and a technology room equipped with computers affixed with assistive/adaptive aids.

 Programs & Services